nog1lucas/nog1lucas/README.md

 ### Welcome to my profile!

-I'm a Full-Stack Developer focusing on Express (Back-End), currently learning ReactJS (Web Front-End).
+I'm a Front-End Developer with knowledge in Back-End (Express), currently learning ReactJS (Web Front-End).

 <div>